Thomas Mack (restaurateur)

-Thomas Mack (born January 4, 1981 in Lahr) is a German restaurateur and hotelier of the largest hotel resort in Germany.
+Thomas Mack (born January 4, 1981, in Lahr) is a German restaurateur and hotelier of the largest hotel resort in Germany.

 Career

-As the son of Roland Mack, Thomas Mack joined Europa-Park in Rust as an authorized officer in 2007, and he became managing director gastronomy and marketing in May 2016.
+As the son of Roland Mack, Thomas Mack joined Europa-Park in Rust as an authorized officer in 2007.
 He is responsible for the hotels, gastronomy and entertainment at Europa-Park.
 The first major project at Europa-Park, which Mack played a key role in, was the four-star hotel Bell Rock.
 The two-star luxury restaurant Ammolite - The Lighthouse Restaurant (head chef Peter Hagen-Wiest) and the four-star Hotel Krønasår with 1300 beds were also created under Mack's responsibility.
 He is also responsible for the development of the adjacent Rulantica water park, which opened in 2019.
 In 2021, the German publication Handelszeitung reported that Mack was planning a new event catering concept with Eatrenalin, in which food and virtual media were to be combined.
 The first Eatrenalin restaurant opened in Rust on November 4, 2022.